 About the author:

-Teva Harrison is a writer, artist and cartoonist.
-Her graphic series on living with cancer is published by The Walrus.
-In-Between Days was a finalist for the Governor General’s Literary Award for Non-Fiction in 2016, and Harrison recently received the The Kobo Emerging Writer Prize for Nonfiction as well.
-She lives in Toronto with her beloved husband David.
+Among many other things, Teva Harrison was a writer, artist and cartoonist.
+Her graphic series on living with cancer was published by The Walrus.
+In-Between Days was a finalist for the Governor General’s Literary Award for Non-Fiction in 2016, and Harrison received The Kobo Emerging Writer Prize for Nonfiction as well.
+She lived in Toronto with her beloved husband David.

 If you would like to win a FREE copy of In-Between Days, share a comment below by 5 p.m. on Monday July 10, CDT, and you’ll be entered in my drawing.
 A winner will be announced here on this post shortly thereafter.
 A USA mailing address is required this time.